huishingchong/agile_llm/README.md

 ## Organisation

-### Two Python notebooks
+### Two Jupyter notebooks

-The Python notebooks details the exploration of LLM techniques and the effectiveness of improvements of the final pipeline.
+Jupyter notebooks are used to explore the LLM techniques and their effectiveness in the final pipeline.
 They are used to run experiments to explore the Research Questions in the dissertation.
 The two notebooks are:

-- finetuned_model.ipynb: comparing pre-trained and fine-tuned model with the same prompt (BERTScore and static manual evaluation)
+- finetuned_model.ipynb: used to investigate RQ1. comparing pre-trained and fine-tuned model with the same prompt (BERTScore and static manual evaluation)
-- job_analysis.ipynb: using fine-tuned model that was better performing in the last step, and performing RAG on job API and evaluation for this stage (UniEval Framework and static manual evaluation)
+- job_analysis.ipynb: used to investigate RQ2 and RQ3.
+Uses the fine-tuned model that was better performing in the last step, and performing RAG on job API and evaluation for this stage (UniEval Framework and static manual evaluation)

+#### Requirements

-  These notebooks are to be run on Google Colab and a Pro subscription would be required because the evaluation implemented requires GPU use and additional memory.
+These Jupyter notebooks are to be run on Google Colab and a Pro subscription would be required because the evaluation implemented requires GPU use and additional memory.
 Note that running the notebooks would use up compute units.
 The specific runtime used was V100 GPU for the experiments.

+As all results findings and model outputs are directly included in the dissertation's Evaluation and Appendix, you don't necessarily need to run the notebooks, but they are still made available for viewing and transparency.To open the Jupyter notebooks on Google Colab: Go to https://colab.google/ > Open Colab > Upload > Browse > and then select the specific notebook from the directory to open.
+An alternative shortcut is to click the 'Open in Colab' link on top of the specific notebook file (if it is available).

 ### Final implementation with Gradio interface